First Arts company logo

 View on a Wall

-An homage to carvers, Shaman and Two Wives marries Aoudla Pudlat’s skills as a fantastical and photorealistic illustrator.
-The works depicted throughout are known pieces, including Tattooed Face by Joanasee...
+An homage to carvers, Shaman and Two Wives marries Aoudla Pudlat’s strengths as both a fantastical and photorealistic illustrator.
+Structured as a three-panel arrangement, the generous white margins emphasize separation,...

 Read more